-Simulate unforced motion using the values of m, k and c that you just determined.
+Simulate unforced motion using the values of m, k and c that you just determined in the FreeSim parameters.
 Obtain x(0) from your measured data.
 How far down did you pull the mass?
 Compare your simulation with your measured data.
 If agreement is not good, adjust k and c until you have good agreement.
 Make a print-out.
 How do changes in k and c affect the results?

-- 5) Forced Vibration, Mass-Spring-Dashpot: - a) Start up the ForcedAcq program (Fig. II.7), turn on the data acquisition, and turn on the motor.
-Try various speeds, and set the acquisition time to give a good display of one or two complete cycles.
+5) Forced Vibration, Mass-Spring-Dashpot:

+- a) Start up the ForcedAcq program (Fig. II.7), set the acquisition time to 30 seconds and turn on the data acquisition, and turn on the motor.
+Try various speeds and play with the program.
 Two graphs are displayed.
-The right one is a plot of the mass position and spring support position (forcing) vs. time.
-The left one plots mass position vs. support position, and helps show phase relationships.
+The left one is a plot of the mass position and spring support position (forcing) vs. time.
+The right one plots mass position vs. support position, and helps show phase relationships.
 Observe how different driving frequencies affect the motion of the mass.
 Observe resonance (i.e. large amplitudes) when the forcing frequency is just right.
-Observe the plot of x(t) vs. $x{c}(t)$ .
-How does this change as one goes through resonance?

-- b) For at least five different forcing speeds with a large range of values get nice screen plots of several cycles of motion.
+Observe the plot of x(t) vs. $x_s(t)$ .
+How does this change as one goes through resonance? - b) For at least five different forcing speeds with a large range of values get nice screen plots of several cycles of motion.
 The forcing speeds should include: - The slowest speed for which the motor runs smoothly. - A very fast speed. - Resonance (the speed that maximizes the block motion). - A speed just less than resonance. - A speed just greater than resonance.

-You may make a printout of one or two of these plots, if desired, but make the measurements you need using the computer screen cursors.
+You may make a printout of one or two of these plots, if desired, but save each plot to analyze them in ForcedSim.
+Once finished saving each of these plots, open ForcedSim.exe and then look at your saved plots by turning on the measured data switch.
+To change the measured data to one of your other plots, you must reopen ForcedSim.exe.
+Once looking at the measured data, make the measurements you need using the computer screen cursors ForcedSim.exe.
 You will need to make sufficient measurements to make graphs of amplitude ratio and phase shift versus frequency.
 In particular, you should make measurements of the period, forcing function amplitude, mass motion amplitude, and phase lag between the forcing function and the resulting mass motion, for each of your five speeds.
-It is good practice to plot points as you obtain them, so that you can acquire extra points if necessary to fill in gaps in the curve.
+You can then enter in your calculated values into ForcedSim and see how well it models the measured data.
+The parameters in ForcedSim include most of the ones described for the FreeSim program, plus the following: